 - Grammarly

-Each one is infused with AI and can potentially help young people to study and to create a high-quality essay or term paper when their assignment calls for it.
+Each one is infused with AI and can potentially help young people to study and to create a excellent essay or term paper when their assignment calls for it.

 Paperpal is an option that helps format citations.
 It’s also a wiz with spelling and grammar.

 Writefull Academizer is great with proofreading.
-Not only can a student use it for language enhancement, but they can also take advantage of the tone adjuster.
-If you're looking for a more or less formal feel to your writing, this can be your go-to.
+Not only can a student use it for language enhancement, but they can also use the tone adjuster.
+If you’re looking for a more or less formal feel to your writing, this can be your favorite.

 Plagiarism Detection Assistance

-Some instructors at the collegiate level might gripe about the difficulty in convincing their students not to use AI in this era.
-It's true that's a challenge, since it's tough to determine whether something a young person wrote is entirely their own work or whether part of it is AI-generated.
+Some instructors at the collegiate level might gripe about the difficulty in convincing their students not to use AI in this time.
+It’s true that’s a challenge, since it’s tough to sort out whether something a young person wrote is entirely their own work or whether part of it is AI-generated.

-While that remains an ongoing concern, most professors will grudgingly admit that while artificial intelligence has its drawbacks, it has its benefits as well.
-For instance:
+Although that remains an continuing concern, most professors will grudgingly admit that although artificial intelligence has its drawbacks, it has its benefits as well.
+To point out:

 - They can use it to detect plagiarism that they might otherwise have a hard time catching